GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Appendix

 (3) \emph{Data Augmentation}.
 The augmentation strategy of varying the first segment to increase snippet diversity is naturally suited for snippet-based gait recognition.
 Similarly, state-of-the-art set-based and sequence-based methods adopt their own specific augmentation strategies, such as randomly sampling frames from a continuous segment in sequence-based methods~\cite{fan2020gaitpart,wang2023hierarchical}.
 As evidenced in previous works, such augmentation does not hinder fair comparisons under the same evaluation protocol~\cite{hou2022comprehensive}.

 (4) \emph{Sampling Hyper-parameters}.
 During training, \emph{sampling with replacement} is adopted when the sequence length is insufficient.
 If the number of segments $K$ is smaller than $M$, some segments may be sampled multiple times.
 Similarly, if a segment contains fewer than $N$ frames, repeated frames may appear within a snippet.
-During inference, all segments are used ($M=K$), and each snippet includes all frames in the segment ($N$ equals segment length).
+During inference, all segments are used ($M=K$), and each snippet includes all frames in the segment ($N=L$).

-Moreover, the segment length $L$ is an important hyper-parameter for both training and inference, and $K$ is derived from the sequence length and $L$.
-We set $L\!=\!16$ as an empirical approximation of the frames per gait cycle, based on previous study~\cite{ma2024learning}, dataset analysis~\cite{zheng2022gait,zhu2021gait,yu2006framework,takemura2018multi}, and the ablation studies in Table~\ref{tab:ablation_sampling}.
+It is worth noting that, the segment length $L$ is an important hyper-parameter for both training and inference, and $K$ is derived from the sequence length and $L$.
+We set $L\!=\!16$ as an empirical approximation of the frames per gait cycle, based on previous study~\cite{ma2024learning}, dataset analysis~\cite{zheng2022gait,zhu2021gait}, and the ablation studies in Table~\ref{tab:ablation_sampling}.
 Although gait cycles vary across individuals and walking speeds, $L\!=\!16$ serves as a reasonable average~\cite{ma2024learning}.
+Further experiments on CCGR-MINI shown in Table~\ref{tab:comparison_emerging}, which covers diverse walking speeds, reaffirm the model's effectiveness under varying temporal conditions.
 We will explore dynamic estimation of gait cycles for improved adaptability.
-(2) In Table~\ref{tab:ablation_evaluation}, GaitSnippet demonstrates robustness to sequence partitioning during evaluation.
-Further experiments on CCGR-MINI shown in Table~\ref{tab:comparison_emerging}, which covers diverse walking speeds, reaffirm the model's effectiveness under varying temporal conditions.